vigneshavm/Interview-questions/JS Q.md

 ## **use strict Directive**
-`'use strict'` is a special directive in JavaScript that we can add at the top of our script or inside a function.
+`'use strict'` is a special directive in JavaScript That we can add at the top of our script or inside a function.
-It tells JavaScript to **run in strict mode**, which basically means **stricter rules** for how we write our code.
+It tells JavaScript to **run in strict mode**, which  follow  **stricter rules** for write our code.

-In strict mode, **JavaScript catches common mistakes** that would normally be ignored.
+In strict mode, **JavaScript catches common mistakes** that normally be ignored.

 For example, if I accidentally use a variable without declaring it first, it would throw an error instead of silently creating a global variable.

 Here’s a small example: